hazae41/box/README.md

 The pointer will be freed when the object will be garbage collected

+---

-But `Auto<T>` can be disposed to unregister itself from garbage collection
+An auto can be disposed to unregister itself from garbage collection

 ```tsx
 function unwrap<T extends Disposable>(auto: Auto<T>) {